Staff profile: dr Dan Young

-Dan is Project Manager for Archaeological Science at Quaternary Scientific (Quest), and is responsible for the delivery of projects from the initial phase of tendering and costing, through to reporting and publication.
+Dan is Senior Project Manager for Archaeological Science at Quaternary Scientific (Quest), and is responsible for the delivery of projects from the initial phase of tendering and costing, through to reporting and publication.
 Dan has a BSc (Hons) in Geography and Environmental Archaeology, and a MSc in Quaternary Science, both from Royal Holloway, University of London.
-He is currently studying part-time for a PhD at the University of Reading, focussing on the relationships between climate, hydrology and human societies in Irish peatlands during the Mid- to Late Holocene.
+He also completed a PhD at the University of Reading, focusing on the relationships between climate, hydrology and human societies in Irish peatlands during the Mid- to Late Holocene.
 Dan is a Palaeobotanist, responsible for plant macrofossil analysis of seed remains, principally from wetlands, and an experienced geoarchaeologist.

 Dan is experienced in a range of archaeological science techniques, including geoarchaeological borehole investigations, deposit modelling and palaeobotany.
 His research interests include: (1) Mid- to Late Holocene climate change and its impact on human societies, particularly in the peatlands of Central Ireland and the Lower Thames Valley; (2) Hydrology and vegetation history in peatlands in Ireland, with particular emphasis on the last 2,000 years; (3) Vegetation history and the plant macrofossil record in the wetlands of the Lower Thames Valley; and (4) Geoarchaeology, with particular emphasis on the Pleistocene history of the Middle and Lower Thames Valley.
 He is a member of the Centre for Past Climate Change (CPCC) and Science and Archaeology Research Group at the University of Reading.